SynixeTactical/Documents/guides/combataid.md

     * Afterwards begin bandaging remaining limbs, the section will turn white once no more bandaging is needed
     * Splits may be applied at this time if teammate is conscious
     * Lastly call for a Medic to complete medical treatment

+### MIST Report

+A MIST report is used to quickly convey the status of a downed teammate to the medic on site.

+* **Mechanism**: What was the cause of injury; Speed, Mass, Height, Restraints, Number/Type of collisions, Weapon Type
+* **Injuries**: What injuries have been caused; Backblast, Grenade, Bullet Wounds, etc.
+* **Symptoms and Vitals**: Current status of the patient; Heart Rate, Blood Pressure, Airways, etc.
+* **Treatments**: What aid has been applied; Bandages, Tourniquet, Splints, etc.